Fireman Jim Flynn

 Andrew Chiariglione (24 December 1879 – 12 April 1935), usually known as Fireman Jim Flynn, was an American boxer of the early twentieth century who twice attempted to take the World Heavyweight Title without success.
-He is often remembered as the only boxer to ever knock out the formidable Jack Dempsey.
+He is often remembered as the only boxer ever to knock out the formidable Jack Dempsey.

 Professional career

 A native of Hoboken, New Jersey, Flynn's first recorded fight was in 1899.
 Beginning his career in earnest by 1900, he was working as a railroad fireman in Pueblo, Colorado at the time.

 Flynn was a relatively short but sturdy, tough, and clever light heavyweight who took on the greatest boxers of his era.